maiyopabz/Personal-site/README.md

 #####       Personal-site version # 2.0

-I impleted a couple awesome features to my personal port.
+I implemented a couple of awesome features in my portfolio.
-Such as aos-script for transitions, svg heading content for visual, font awesome and cloudflare scrips for icons.
+Such as AOS-script for transitions, SVG heading content for visual, font awesome, and Cloudflare scrips for icons.

-I also added a Technology section content with a awesome transition.
+I also added a Technology section content with the transition.
 A project location page for all future projects to display.

-and last awesome implementation is a clean formal and working contact form from-spree.
+The last implementation I added is a clean formal and working contact form from-spree.

-here is the product page : www.maiyodev.com
+here is the product page: www.maiyodev.com